Nickshakattack/KochSnowflake/README.md

 # KochSnowflake

-  A recursive procedure is used to create the Koch Snowflake.
-A single line segment is split into three equal parts at each recursive step, resulting in four smaller segments.
-The middle third of the line is replaced with two sides of an equilateral triangle, pointing outward from the original segment.
-In particular, this includes identifying the apex of the equilateral triangle that the middle third forms and determining the two division points that trisect the segment.
-Translating the middle third and then rotating it by ±60° with respect to the direction of the segment yields the apex.
-Recursion's base case occurs when the line segment's length falls below a predetermined minimum (such as epsilon) or after a predetermined number of recursive steps.

-  The segment is drawn without any additional subdivision at this point, and the recursion ends.
-The vertices of the triangle can be positioned in relation to the original line segment's endpoints using translation to make the implementation simpler.
-The triangular peak can then be created by rotating the middle third to change its direction.
-The fractal pattern is gradually revealed by recursively applying this procedure to each of the four resulting segments.
-This method guarantees that the Koch Snowflake increases in complexity as intended and stops when the required level of detail is reached.
+The Koch Snowflake is created by a recursive procedure.
+In each recursive step, a single line segment is divided into three equal pieces and replaced by four smaller segments.
+The middle third of the line is replaced by two sides of an equilateral triangle, pointing outward from the original segment.
+Specifically, it involves finding the vertex of the equilateral triangle that the middle third forms and determining the two division points that trisect the segment.
+Translation of the middle third followed by rotation by ± 60° relative to the direction of the segment produces the vertex.
+The base case for recursion happens when the length of a line segment is less than a certain minimum, epsilon, or after a specific amount of recursive steps.

+In this case, the segment is drawn without further subdivision and recursion stops.
+To make implementation easier, the vertices of the triangle can be positioned relatively close to the endpoints of the original line segment by using translation.
+Next, the triangular peak can be formed by rotating the middle third to change its facing.
+This process is applied to every one of the four remaining parts produced by the recursion of this fractal pattern.
+In this fashion, this approach guarantees the Koch Snowflake is growing in complexity as it ought and stops when the desired degree of detail is reached.